-IHS Offers Free Admission for 12th Annual Circus DayFeb.
-7, 2013
+IHS Offers Free Admission for 14th Annual Circus DayMarch 17, 2015

 Headlining the entertainment will be the Hampel Family Circus, whose acts will include the Old Time Freak Show and Professor Presto Magic Show.
 The day will also include live animal shows from Amazing World of Animals, clowns, magicians and jugglers.
 Guests can also step into several circus scenes for fun photo opportunities, and kids karaoke will be offered in the afternoon.

-Guests can purchase tickets to enjoy face painting, balloon sculptures, crafts, a bounce house and carnival games with prizes.
+Guests can purchase tickets to enjoy face painting, balloon sculptures, crafts and carnival games with prizes.
 The Stardust Terrace Café, operated by Hoaglin To Go, will provide kid-friendly meal options, and snacks will also be available for purchase.

-Guests are also invited to take full advantage of free admission by visiting the IHS’s Indiana Experience, which uses interactive and high technology experiences to bring to life the tremendous archival holdings of the IHS, including 1.7 million photographs, in meaningful and enjoyable ways.
-New offerings include You Are There 1913: A City Under Water, which provides a snapshot of Indianapolis in the wake of the Great Flood of 1913, and 12 new time-travel journeys that bring the total to 260 available in Destination Indiana.
+Guests are also invited to take full advantage of free admission by visiting the IHS’s Indiana Experience, which uses interactive and high technology experiences to bring to lifethe tremendous archival holdings of the IHS, including 1.7 million photographs, in meaningful and enjoyable ways.
+New offerings include You Are There: That Ayres Look, which celebrates the fashion, business and innovations of the department store that held the hearts of Hoosiers for more than a century.

-Circus Day is presented by Weaver Popcorn.
-The performance stage is sponsored by Day Nursery, and the activities are sponsored by Bond, Crossen and Sadowski Investment Group of Wells Fargo.
+Circus Day is presented by Weaver Popcorn Co.
+Free admission for Circus Day is made possible by Citizens Energy Group.
 For more information about Circus Day, the Indiana Experience, or other IHS programs and events, call (317) 232-1882 or visit www.indianahistory.org.

 About Indiana’s Circus Connections